Your first event in 15 minutes

 Open the published activity from Share or Preview and test it on a phone.
 You should see the event details, the location cues, and a self check-in flow instead of a booking journey.

-If your campaign uses a landing page, use the landing page URL or QR code there instead of the direct touchpoint link.
+- If your campaign uses a landing page, open the landing page URL or QR code instead of the direct Touchpoint link.

 Result

-You now have a first published Check-In Only event with one slot and a live attendee flow.
-That is enough to validate the essentials: event content, location cues, publication, and on-site self check-in.
+You now have a published Check-In Only event with one slot and a live attendee flow.
+That validates the essentials: event content, location cues, publication, and on-site self check-in.

-When this first run feels comfortable, switch the same activity to Booking and Check-In so you can add ticket types, advance reservations, and staffed scanning.
+When this first run feels comfortable, switch the same activity to Booking and Check-In to add ticket types, advance reservations, and staffed scanning.

 Related